 Film clips: Venice Beach (1938), Start Cheering (1939) and Maharaja (1943).

-The word itself is self-explanatory, and no previous dance experience at all is necessary.
-The classes, each 70 minutes long, will start from scratch and will pay attention also to newcomers equipped with two left feet.
-The first class will take place on Friday evening, and the remaining five classes will take place on Saturday (three classes) and Sunday (two classes).
-For ambitious proselytes feeling inspired on Sunday afternoon, there are often possibilities to prolong your Herräng visit by registering for the BeginnersIntermediate one-week full-time programmes starting on Sundays.
+The word itself is self-explanatory, and no previous dance experience is necessary.
+The classes, each 70 minutes long, will start from scratch.
+Check-in will take place on late Friday afternoon, and will be immediately followed by the first class; the remaining five classes will take place on Saturday and Sunday.

 For more detailed information about the Beginner Weekends, please click here.